 This section refers to Part 12 of the Act, sections 152 to 154.

-This role is undertaken by the Bankruptcy Applications and Decisions team on behalf of the Accountant.
+This role is undertaken by the Bankruptcy Case Administration team on behalf of the Accountant.

 Vesting of the estate - post discharge of the trustee

 This section applies to estate that would have vested in the trustee at the date of bankruptcy which is not discovered until after the trustee has been discharged.